The context

 Actions are the goal.

 Kelmia Signals is designed to integrate with the rest of the Kelmia ecosystem.
-Signals alerts can directly trigger flows in Kelmia Offers — generating a personalised proposal for the at-risk client — or in Kelmia Flow, to automatically manage recovered orders.
+Signals alerts can directly trigger workflows in Kelmia Offers—generating a personalized proposal for the at-risk customer—or in Kelmia Flow, to automatically manage recovered orders.

 Next step: from alert to automatic action

-We are working on the integration of Signals with Kelmia Offers so that, when Signals detects an at-risk client, the system automatically generates a personalised proposal with products from that category — ready for the salesperson to review and send.
+We are working on integrating Signals with Kelmia Offers so that, when Signals detects a customer at risk, the system automatically generates a personalized proposal featuring products from that category—ready for the sales representative to review and send.